Restorative justice

 About the program

-The TAC Restorative Justice Program is a voluntary program that is designed to meet your specific needs.
+The TAC Restorative Justice Program is a flexible, voluntary program focused on supporting your justice needs following road trauma..

 Restorative justice can provide the opportunity for you to:

-- Communicate with the person responsible for causing the accident you were involved in, or
+• Communicate with the person responsible for causing the accident you were involved in, or another person involved if you choose.

 This might be a face-to-face conversation, an online discussion, a letter exchange or other form of communication.
-You only participate in the activities you choose, and the communication is not ongoing.
+Participation is always your choice, and the process is designed to avoid causing further harm while offering benefit to those involved.

-This program does not replace your legal entitlements, the legal process, or decisions related to your accident.
+This program does not replace your legal entitlements, legal processes, or decisions related to your accident.

 How restorative justice can help you

-Restorative justice is based on the concept of supporting your ‘justice needs’.
-These are a range of needs you might have after experiencing harm connected to road trauma, that are different to therapeutic, financial, health or legal justice needs.
+Restorative justice supports your ‘justice needs’ – needs that may arise after road trauma and are different to therapeutic, financial, health or legal needs.

 If you were injured or harmed in an accident, restorative justice might help you to:

-- Hear from the other person involved in the accident and ask them questions.
+• Hear from the other person involved and ask them questions

-- Honour the memory of a person who has lost their life in a transport accident.
+• Honour the memory of someone who lost their life in the accident.

 How do I find out more or register my interest?